katerinanavab/webdocs/docs/unit01/notes102.md

 Most content on the web is text-based, so you will find yourself needing to work with HTML text elements quite a bit.

-In this module, we will learn about the text-based elements:
+In this module, we will learn about the text-based elements, including:

 - How to create paragraphs.
 - How to create headings.